cod1r/screenpew/README.md

 - Allow for the image data to be put into a clipboard buffer.

-- Add keybindings to activate when the program starts (when the root screen(s)/display(s) data is grabbed).
+- Implement some indicator on the 'screenpew' fullscreen window so that the user knows screenpew is running.

 ## How to Build